 - your professional license may be suspended

-Americans don’t need to worry, however, about losing their passport privileges.
+- Americans don’t need to worry about losing their passport privileges.
 You can freely travel to and from the United States without issue, even if your student loans are in default.

 What to do with your federal student loans in a new country

-US citizens who move to a new country can exclude $100 thousand in income earned abroad from their US tax return.
-The federal government lets Americans exclude their income through a tax rule called the Foreign Earned Income Tax Exclusion.
+This process works for two reasons.
+First, the federal government allows borrowers to have an affordable payment based on their discretionary income.
+Second, US citizens who move to a new country can exclude $100 thousand in income earned abroad from their US tax return using the Foreign Earned Income Tax Exclusion.

 The Foreign Earned Income Tax Exclusion allows you to exclude your income if you earn less than $100 thousand annually.

-If your income is excluded, your adjusted gross income on your tax return may be $0.
+If your income is excluded, your adjusted gross income (AGI) on your tax return maybe $0.

 And if the income on the tax return you file with the IRS is again $0 due to the Foreign Earned Income Tax Exclusion rule, then your payment will again be $0.

-You can keep making until you qualify for student loan forgiveness after 20 to 25 years of monthly payments.
+You can keep doing this until you qualify for student loan forgiveness after 20 to 25 years of monthly payments.
 (Borrowers who work for a government or nonprofit entity may also be eligible for the Public Service Loan Forgiveness Program after 10 years of payments.)